Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation [Updated 2025]

 The following are reasons why mediating child custody is a better option than a court custody battle.

-Custody mediation is not the right platform to express negative opinions about your spouse.
+Custody mediation is not the right platform to express negative opinions, conflict, and unproductive behaviors about your spouse or marriage.

-Expert custody mediator Dina Haddad reports that she has seen spouses blaming each other in this way:
+Discussing a spouse’s past mistakes and blaming and shaming them in custody mediation is a minimal must to avoid.
+Expert custody mediator Dina Haddad reports that she has seen spouses blaming each other and this way the essence of mediation–cooperation disrupts.

 Therefore, how you discuss issues in parenting needs to be centered on reaching an agreement or making positive changes for your children’s benefit.